Twenty-One Guns (ER): Plot

 In the suture room Luka is handcuffed to a gurney.
 He tries to rock it and get it to move but doesn't have much success.
 In the trauma room Morris, Ray and Abby work hard on Jerry, whose condition is slowly deteriorating.
 Abby starts to feel dizzy but puts this down to the bump on the head she received.
 Kerry arrives, angry that no one called her sooner, and starts to get to work.
 Abby goes searching in the empty trauma room for a piece of equipment and again starts to feel dizzy.
 Luka sees her through the window and again starts to rock the gurney to try to get her attention.
 Abby doubles over with pain.
 She draws a hand out from between her legs and it is covered in blood.
 She sways again then collapses on the floor, unconscious.
 Luka seeing this, starts to fight hard against the cuffs but there is nothing he can do.
-Abby lies alone on the floor of the empty trauma room.
+Abby lies alone bleeding on the floor of the empty trauma room.